 Dorchester in Dorset County, England, United Kingdom

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Dorchester World War II Monument (approx. 0.4 kilometers away); The Trafalgar Way (approx. 0.4 kilometers away); Tolpuddle Martyrs (approx. 0.4 kilometers away); Holy Trinity Church World War I Memorial (approx. 0.4 kilometers away); Benjamin Ferrey Architect (approx. 0.4 kilometers away); The Town Pump (approx. half a kilometer away); St Peter’s Parish World War I Memorial (approx. half a kilometer away); a different marker also named Benjamin Ferrey Architect (approx. half a kilometer away).
+Benjamin Ferrey Architect (a few steps from this marker); The Town Pump (within shouting distance of this marker); The Trafalgar Way Benjamin Ferrey Architect (about 90 meters away); Holy Trinity Church World War I Memorial (about 90 meters away); Tolpuddle Martyrs (about 150 meters away); Dorchester World War II Monument (approx. half a kilometer away); The Roman Walls (approx. half a kilometer away).
 Touch for a list and map of all markers in Dorchester.

 Credits.
 This page was last revised on September 22, 2018.
 This page originally submitted on September 22, 2018, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 39 times since then.
 Photos: 1, 2, 3. submitted on September 22, 2018, by Michael Herrick of Southbury, Connecticut.